Gender responsive approach for girls in the juvenile justice system: Examples in programs

 Many communities are using programs that recognize girls' gender as a component in their juvenile justice programs.
 These programs aim to address the unique needs of girls by providing a variety of services.
 Many have gendered risk assessments that occur immediately upon entry into the justice system.

 United States

 Girl's court (Growing Independence Restoring Lives) offers a variety of programs in the United States.
-The courts identify that girls have traumatic life events and seeks to address underlying problems that may cause crimes.
+The courts identify girls that have traumatic life events and seeks to address underlying problems that may cause crimes.
 Some communities chose to view the girl as a child in need of assistance.
 Services vary from immediate attention and clinical intervention, addressing gender specific issues, to acknowledging unique needs and differences.
 Many of the courts seek to have a supportive adult from the girl's life to participate.

 In February, 2017, the Vera Institute of Justice started a multi-agency task force, "Task Force on Ending Girls' Incarceration in New York City" in partnership with New York City.
 The task force will focus on identifying and developing a plan to interrupt the unique pathways that bring teenage girls into the city's criminal justice system.